-Office of the CEO
+Office of the CFO

 - Human Resources attract, develop and retain talent.
-Create an environment where our people feel safe, are able to grow as individuals and professionals and create a culture that leads by example through our values and commitment to the City's priorities. - Information and Communication Technology enhance our workforce and community ensuring we are digitally enabled to be mobile, responsive, smart and safe. - Sustainability and Innovation Services facilitate strategic and accountable decision making for innovative and sustainable outcomes.
-Engage and encourage environmental awareness for a smart and sustainable City.
+Create an environment where our people feel safe, are able to grow as individuals and professionals and create a culture that leads by example through our values and commitment to the City's priorities. - Information & Communication Technology a workforce and community that is digitally enabled to be mobile, responsive, smart and safe. - Sustainability & Innovation Services To facilitate strategic and accountable decision making for innovative and sustainable outcomes.
+To engage and encourage environmental awareness for a smart and sustainable City.

-Strategy and Development Directorate
+Strategy & Development Directorate

-- Policy and Place create engaging places that are well considered and capitalise on funding, resourcing and collaboration. - Development and Design work together as a team to create sensitively-designed places that respect the character of our local areas and facilitates business activities that contribute towards vibrancy in our town centres and commercial areas. - Built Environment and Wellbeing work together as a team to monitor, investigate and ensure risks relating to building safety, amenity and public health are addressed and to promote an enhanced built environment and community wellbeing. - Corporate Strategy and Governance facilitate strategic, compliant and sustainable decision making and outcomes.
+- Policy & Place creates engaging places that are well considered and capitalise on funding, resourcing and collaboration. - Development & Design is working together as a team to create sensitively designed places that respect the character of our local areas, and to facilitate business activities that contribute towards vibrancy in our town centres and commercial areas. - Built Environment and Wellbeing is working together as a team to monitor, investigate and ensure risks relating to building safety, amenity and public health are addressed and to promote an enhanced built environment and community wellbeing. - Corporate Strategy & Governance is to facilitate strategic, compliant and sustainable decision-making and outcomes.

-Infrastructure and Environment Directorate
+Infrastructure & Environment Directorate

-- Ranger Services ensure a safe and accessible City for all. - Parks maintain and enhance our public open space to provide a sustainable green environment for the community. - Engineering build, enhance and maintain community infrastructure. - Waste deliver the City's Waste Strategy Projects 2018 - 2023, with the vision of zero waste to landfill by 2028. - City Buildings and Asset Management ensure the appropriate and sustainable management of City buildings and infrastructure for the community.
+- Ranger Services ensure a safe and accessible City for all.

+- Parks maintain and enhance our public open space to provide a sustainable green environment for the community.

+- Engineering build, enhance and maintain community infrastructure.

+- Waste deliver the City's Waste Strategy Projects 2018 - 2023, with the vision of Zero Waste to Landfill by 2028.

+- City Buildings and Asset

+Management ensuring the

+appropriate and sustainable

+management of City buildings and

+infrastructure for the community.

-Community and Business Services Directorate
+Community & Business Services Directorate

-- Beatty Park make it a place where anyone in our community can be physically active, connect with others and improve their health and wellbeing. - Library and Local History build and strengthen community and connections. - Marketing and Partnerships engage authentically to build and strengthen community and connections. - Finance and Project Management Office is a high-performing financial function, delivering value through sound financial management and collaboration.
+- Make Beatty Park a place where anyone in our community can be physically active, connect with others and improve their health and wellbeing. - Library & Local History build and strengthen community and connections. - Marketing & Partnerships to engage authentically to build and strengthen community and connections. - Finance & PMO is a high performing financial function, delivering value through sound financial management and collaboration.